chrisburnell/chrisburnell.com/_posts/2014-09-22-on-your-marks.md

 banner_mobile: on-your-marks_mobile.png

 edit_date: 2016-01-25 12:45:00
-edit_text: “I’ve modified the JavaScript for this section of my site over time, but have reflected the changes in the code snippets below.”
+edit_text: <q>I’ve modified the JavaScript for this section of my site over time, but have reflected the changes in the code snippets below.</q>

 shorturl: sfn8k
 comments: true